nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Listing all Budget & Expenditure: `list`

-Adds a new expenduture to a specific budget of a month.
+Adds a new expenditure to a specific budget of a month.

 Format: `list m/all`